grnet/synnefo/docs/design/resource-pool-projects.rst

 In a similar vein to OpenStack tenants, we define new user-specific *system* projects to account for the base quota for each user.
 These projects should be clearly associated with a single user, restrict join/leave actions and specify the quota granted by the system.
-When a new user is created, their system project will be automatically created and linked back to the user.
-User activation will trigger project activation, granting the default resource quota.
+When a user is accepted, their system project will be automatically created, activated, and linked back to the user, granting the default resource quota.
 These projects will have no owner, marked thusly as `system' projects.
 The administrator can, following the usual project logic, alter quota by modifying the project.
 Users cannot apply for modification of their system projects.

 Projects will, from now on, be identified by a UUID.
 System projects will receive the same UUID as the user itself.
 ProjectID, which appears above in the Quotaholder entries, refers to the project UUID.
-In order to ensure that UUIDs remain unique across users and projects, we will first create the system project and then copy its UUID to the new user (in a single transaction).
+When a system project is created for a user, there is a slight probability the user's UUID is already in use by another project; in this case one can only delete the user and create a new one in its place.

 Base quota will be expressed both in terms of a project-level and a member-level limit.
 This will result in two operationally equivalent